1. WorkStep Knowledge Base

 Point in Time Surveys (Limited Access)

 Point in Time surveys aim to collect feedback from employees all at one time, rather than at milestones throughout their tenure.
-Point-in-Time surveys can be used to gauge employee sentiment towards a particular topic not covered in Milestone surveys, collect feedback from all employees on an annual basis, or understand the effectiveness of a recent initiative or program.
+Point in Time surveys can be used to gauge employee sentiment towards a particular topic not covered in Milestone surveys, collect feedback from all employees on an annual basis, or understand the effectiveness of a recent initiative or program.

-User Access to Point-in-Time Surveys
+User Access to Point in Time Surveys

-Point-in-Time survey permissions are granted in addition to a user's access to the remainder of the platform, meaning they are not included in any of our standard permission levels.
+Point in Time survey permissions are granted in addition to a user's access to the remainder of the platform, meaning they are not included in any of our standard permission levels.
 Survey creation and viewership will need to be granted by WorkStep.
-By default, users can only see Point-in-Time surveys they have created and/or surveys that have been shared with them.
+By default, users can only see Point in Time surveys they have created and/or surveys that have been shared with them.

 Users will not need additional scope adjustments (sites or locations a user may access), however.
 A user's scope will determine: